With GitLab Groups you can assemble related projects together and grant members access to several projects at once.

 Add the following information:

-- Optionally, you can add a description so that others can briefly understand what this group is about.
+- Optionally, you can add a brief description to tell others what this group is about.

-- Optionally, choose an avatar for your project.
+- Optionally, choose an avatar for your group.

 - Choose the visibility level.